lyz-code/blue-book/docs/roadmap_adjustment.md

 No matter how good our intentions or system may be, you're going to take in more opportunities than you can handle.
 The more efficient you become, the more ground you'll try to grasp.
 You're going to have to learn to say no faster, and to more things, in order to stay afloat and comfortable.
 Having some dedicated time in the week to at least get up to the project level of thinking goes a long way towards making that easier.

 The plan defines at a 9 day time scale which projects are you going to work on.
-It's the next roadmap level to address a group of tasks.
+It's the next roadmap level to address a group of actions.
 The goal changes from surviving the day to start planning your life.
-It's a good starting point if you are comfortable working with the pomodoro, task and day plans, and want to start deciding where you're heading to.
+It's a good starting point if you are comfortable working with the pomodoro, action and day plans, and want to start deciding where you're heading to.

 Make your plan at meaningful days both to make it more effective and to make it more difficult to skip it.
 Maybe you can do it at the start of the week.
 I personally do it on Thursdays because it's when I have more information about the weekend events and I have some free time.